sumeetweb/Thinki-Downloader/README.md

 If you want to support the project, consider [buying me some coffee](https://ko-fi.com/sumeet) for motivation!

-If you want to migrate from Thinkific and export your data, ping me at hello@sumeetnaik.com
+If you are a course maintainer and want to migrate from Thinkific, ping me at hello@sumeetnaik.com

 ## ***Revision 6.3.4 ~ 1st May 2024***